yyoshiaki/VIRTUS/README.md

 ### Output

 `virus.counts.final.tsv` is the main output.
-The empirical threashold of the hit reads is 400.
-The example of `virus.counts.final.tsv` is like this.
+The default threashold of the hit reads for each virus is set to 400 empirically.
+The example of `virus.counts.final.tsv` is like below.

 |virus|hit reads|ratio hit reads / read mapped on human genome|
 |--|--|--|